randy-rebucas/lingkod-ph/docs/payment-system-documentation.md

 ## Conclusion

-The Lingkod PH payment system provides a robust, secure, and user-friendly solution for handling various payment methods and verification processes.
+The LocalPro payment system provides a robust, secure, and user-friendly solution for handling various payment methods and verification processes.
 The system is designed to scale with the platform's growth while maintaining security and reliability standards.

 For technical support or questions about the payment system, please contact the development team or refer to the API documentation for detailed implementation guides.